brimdata/zed/docs/commands/zed.md

 zed query 'from logs'
 ```

-We can narrow the span of the query by specifying the key range, where these
+We can narrow the span of the query by specifying a filter on the pool key:
-values refer to the pool key:
 ```
-zed query 'from logs range 2018-03-24T17:36:30.090766Z to 2018-03-24T17:36:30.090758Z'
+zed query 'from logs | ts >= 2018-03-24T17:36:30.090766Z and ts <= 2018-03-24T17:36:30.090758Z'
 ```
-These range queries are efficiently implemented as the data is laid out
+Filters on pool keys are efficiently implemented as the data is laid out
 according to the pool key and seek indexes keyed by the pool key
 are computed for each data object.